TechArtistG/webBridge/README.md

 }( window.wbi = window.wbi || {}));
 ```

-Any properties or methods starting with a '_' will be treated as private and not exposed.
+Any properties or methods starting with '_' will be treated as private and not exposed.

 ```javascript
 (function( wbi ) {